doubleedesign/doubleedesign/README.md

 WordPress - PHP, HTML, CSS/SCSS, vanilla JS, jQuery) and occasionally plugins, which I still do sporadically on a [freelance basis](https://www.doubleedesign.com.au).

-📂 In addition to the full repositories shown here, I also post [gists](https://gist.github.com/doubleedesign) semi-regularly, some of which are pinned below.

 ---

 ### Published for public consumption